hmz-15/Interactive-Scene-Reconstruction/cad_replacement/README.md

 We collect a CAD dataset with rigid CAD models from [ShapeNetSem](https://shapenet.org/) and articulated CAD models from the internet.
 We preprocess the CAD models to transform them into the same canonical pose (+z up, -y front, centered, match real dimensions) and estimate planes on meshes.
 We also convert articulated CAD models into rigid ones for CAD replacement.

 Please download the dataset from [this Google Drive link](https://drive.google.com/file/d/1cQ_bwdK7-jyIUMsteClNdiXIZWrYT5cX/view?usp=sharing), and **extract it under the root directory of `Interactive-Scene-Reconstruction`**.

-*Note: Before running the following steps, please make sure you have properly install dependencies and build the packages following [this instruction](../../assets/INSTALL.md).*

 ### 1.2 Launch the `map_processing_node`